verus-lang/verus/source/docs/guide/src/ide_support.md

 #### 2. VS Code

 1. Please install the rust-analyzer extension in VS Code's extensions tab.
 2. We need to change the configuration inside `settings.json`.
-Specifically, we need to set below two variables.
+Specifically, we need to set the two variables below.
-- `rust-analyzer.server.path` to the above custom rust-analyzer binary's path.
+- `rust-analyzer.server.path` should be set to the path of the custom rust-analyzer binary produced in step 1 above (e.g., the full path to `./dist/rust-analyzer-x86_64-apple-darwin`)
 - `"rust-analyzer.checkOnSave.overrideCommand"` to the command to run Verus.

-For `rust-analyzer.checkOnSave.overrideCommand`, the first argument needs to be the path to the `verus/source/tools/rust-verify.sh` script.
+For `rust-analyzer.checkOnSave.overrideCommand`, the first argument needs to be the absolute path to the `verus/source/tools/rust-verify.sh` script.
 The second argument needs to be `${file}`, which will be replaced with the filename when the user hits the save button.
 After these two, you could add additional Verus flags.
 For example, setting a low `rlimit` prevents long waits from Verus.
 Most importantly, please include `-- --error-format=json` as the last argument to make Verus output readable to rust-analyzer.

 For example:
 ```